 Maybe it’s random people doing random stuff in the forest.
-If it would be the forest near Amsterdam, I could have guessed what.
+If it was the forest near Amsterdam, I could have guessed what.
 Here I’m not so sure.
 Why is that motor still on.
-And the head lights.
+And the headlights.
 Strange.
 Why don’t I hear no one, is it someone alone?
 I don’t dare to look.
 I don’t dare to move or to make any sound at all.

 Perhaps they’re waiting till the coast is clear.
 For what?
 I think of all plausible explanations that don’t have anything to do with me.
 Thieves coming to steal building material.
 Lovers.
 Hunters.
 Security.
 But why would they leave the car running?
 And why don’t they make any sound.
 I can’t calm myself down.